-Contributor post written by Renee from Raising Generation Nourished
+Contributor recipe written by Renee from Raising Generation Nourished

-Cooking isn’t anywhere near my college major, and here I am over a decade later with a real food blog as well as writing for others with food blogs.
-Ironic isn’t it?!
+Cooking isn’t anywhere near my college major, yet here I am over a decade later with a real food blog as well as writing for others with food blogs.
+Ironic isn’t it?

 The very first thing I learned how to cook on my real food journey was bone broth, and how to use it for soup.
 I wasn’t a huge fan of just drinking bone broth straight up (remember, my taste buds were not used to any of this!), so soup-making became a love of mine right from the very beginning.